SurayaAtouraya/Mean_Median_Photo_Filter/README.md

 NOTE: Make sure the photo you are using for the program is a PPM file, to convert an image to a PPM file use imagemagick by typing "convert -compress none image_to_convert new_ppm_file.ppm" in the terminal.

 NOTE: If you do not have Imagemagick use "sudo apt-get install imagemagick" to install it.

+NOTE: Make sure makefile does not have .txt in the name.